Trap (2015 film)

 Trap (Taklub) is a 2015 Filipino drama film directed by Brillante Mendoza and starring Nora Aunor, Julio Diaz, Lou Veloso and Aaron Rivera.
 Taklub centers on the survivors in the aftermath of the Super Typhoon Haiyan that devastated the central part of the Philippines, especially Tacloban, Leyte and how they picked up their lives a year after the typhoon.
 It was screened in the Un Certain Regard section at the 2015 Cannes Film Festival.
 At Cannes it won a commendation awarded by the Ecumenical Jury.

+Plot

+Taklub (2015) follows the lives of several survivors in the aftermath of Typhoon Haiyan (Yolanda) in the Philippines.
+The story centers on Mina (Nora Aunor), a mother who is desperately searching for her missing husband and child after the devastating storm.
+Alongside her, two other characters, Liza (Meryll Soriano) and Bert (Julio Diaz), also struggle with the trauma of losing loved ones.

+As the survivors navigate the wreckage, they face both physical and emotional challenges while trying to rebuild their lives in the midst of the ongoing disaster relief efforts.
+Mina, Liza, and Bert must confront their grief and despair while dealing with bureaucratic obstacles and the harsh realities of their devastated community.

+The film highlights themes of resilience, survival, and the emotional toll of disaster recovery, providing a deeply human look at the aftermath of one of the deadliest typhoons in history.